Retirement Planning

 Retirement funds represent a valuable asset and thus are an important segment of a retired person’s income picture.
 The attorneys of Grimaldi Yeung Law Group are uniquely qualified to assist you and your family in maximizing your retirement benefits.

 It is generally best to defer income distributions as long as possible from tax deferred retirement accounts governed by ERISA or other tax laws.
 Distributions from qualified tax deferred retirement accounts can begin at age 59-1/2 without penalty, however, income tax will be due upon receipt of their funds.
-If you are younger than 59-1/2, and want to take a distribution, you may do so without penalty in special circumstances, such as to pay medical expenses.
+If you are younger than 59-1/2, and want to take a distribution, you may do so without penalty in exceptional circumstances, such as to pay medical expenses.
 This may be done only if certain requirements are met.
 As such, properly timed distribution can result in maximizing these assets and minimizing the tax.

 Roth IRAs

-• A minimum time for the account to be open before withdrawals can be made.
+• A minimum time for the account to be open before withdrawals can be made

-• A minimum age of the account holder before anything other than the principal can be withdrawn.
+• A minimum age of the account holder before anything other than the principal can be withdrawn

-• An income phase-out, which generally tends to allow those with lower adjusted gross incomes to contribute a higher percentage of their incomes to Roth IRAs.
+• An income phase-out, which generally tends to allow those with lower adjusted gross incomes to contribute a higher percentage of their incomes to Roth IRAs

 Unlike traditional IRAs, there are no requirements that funds be withdrawn at a certain time.
 However, the apparent tax advantages may not be realized depending on how long you live, your income tax rate once you begin to withdraw funds, and other factors.
-Seek the advice of a qualified adviser, CPA or your Grimaldi Yeung Law Group attorney to determine whether the Roth IRA is a retirement savings option appropriate for your estate plan.
+Seek the advice of a qualified adviser, CPA, or your Grimaldi Yeung Law Group attorney to determine whether the Roth IRA is a retirement savings option appropriate for your estate plan.

 Designating A Beneficiary